TULiberalArts/Geography-and-Urban-Studies/pages/undergradaute.md

 ---
 ## Major in Geography and Urban Studies

-Our [major in geography and urban studies](http://bulletin.temple.edu/undergraduate/liberal-arts/geography-urban-studies/ba-geography-urban-studies/) combines the analytical frameworks of the discipline of geography with the study of urbanization and environment in both U.S. and international settings.
-Gateway courses help students develop an understanding of geographical principles and bases of knowledge, allowing them to then cultivate their specific interests through a series of upper level electives.
-Within this framework, students can choose courses that focus on human geography, multi-method approaches to urban problems, spatial approaches to human-environment relations, and methods of spatial analysis and geovisualization.

-### Curriculum

-Students majoring in geography and urban studies are equipped with the intellectual and methodological tools necessary to understand and address a wide range of environmental, economic, social and political challenges that are central to the well-being of billions of people around the globe in an urbanizing world.
-The courses for the GUS major focus on the themes of globalization, sustainability and social justice, all increasingly central to understanding these sorts of challenges and opportunities.
-Geographic methodology and analytical approaches constitute a fourth theme, and oftentimes unifying and illuminating overlaps among the other three.
+Geography and Urban Studies majors study a wide range of environmental, economic, social and political challenges that are central to the well-being of billions of people in an urbanizing world.
+The four research themes associated with the department are Social Justice, Globalization, Sustainability, and Geographic Methods.
+These are increasingly central issues to understanding and addressing global challenges.
+Geography and Urban Studies students are introduced to urban processes, spatial relations, geospatial technologies, including GIS, and qualitative and quantitative social science research methods.

-The GUS major requires students to complete a total of 39 credits, including two gateway courses, four methods courses, one international course, five elective courses and one capstone course.

-GUS students will acquire an understanding in the following areas:
+If you major in GUS, you will acquire an understanding of the following areas:

 - How space, place and scale shape the interaction between environment and society
 - Critical thinking skills developed through examining a range of analytical approaches to investigate geographic, urban and environmental processes